 - - Apply the highlighted condition as a visibility condition for the selected object.

 - - Edit the name of the selected condition.

 - - Duplicate the selected condition into a condition with a new name.

 - - Create a new condition.

 - - Remove the selected conditions.

-Conditions can be used for object visibility as follows:
+Conditions can be used to control object and layer visibility as follows:

 - Select the objects whose visibility will be controlled by a condition.